MalasadaTech/ioc-comparer/README.md

 - Configure it to also allow just one IOC input.
 - Add a feature to analyze an existing `domains.json` file.
 - ~~Add a feature to save the comparison analysis to a unique `analysis.txt` file.~~
+- Extract AS Name, not the AS Country.